architectdevops7/devops-k8s/k8s-cluster-components/README-Install-Cluster.md

 ### Note:
 ```
-1. Step1 to Step6 execute on all the nodes
+1. Step1 to Step3 execute on all the nodes
+2. Step4, Step6, Step8 and Step9 execute only on Master nodes
-2. Step7 execute only on worker nodes
+3. Step7 execute only on worker nodes
 ```

 # Ensure iptables and swap are configured as expected